August 2009

 from gigging, or the embarrassing delusion of recapturing a lost

-infect too many musicians of my vintage who are coming back out of the
+too many musicians of my vintage who are coming back out of the

-woodwork as the importance of sports and career-building recede.
+woodwork as the importance of sports and career-building

-in small rooms at rehearsals, and slavish adherence to trying to sound
+in small rooms at rehearsals, and slavish adherence to trying to

 like each hit recording, as if those songs could never be played in

-level of technology, talent and instrumentation; and with no room for
+level of technology, talent and instrumentation.

 For the fall, I considered